thesepehrm/OldMine/README.md

 # OldMine
-It's my attempt to make a minecraft-like game.
+My attempt to make a minecraft-like game.